 If this meeting didn’t go as you’d hoped and you don’t feel comfortable moving forward right now, that’s okay.
 If this is because you need more time to get to know this particular therapist before your first psychedelic session, that’s also okay.
 It’s perfectly fine to take a few sessions in this realm before incorporating altered states of consciousness.

 If you don’t feel comfortable seeing this particular therapist again at all, that is also fine.
 Your comfort and safety are meaningful and important, and you shouldn’t attempt to force yourself to work with a therapist for any reason.
 It is important to understand exactly why you are not moving forward with this particular therapist so that you can include that in your research and due diligence for future healing options.

 It is true that these therapists are not especially common (in an already understaffed field), but there will always be other opportunities.
 Continue to search for new providers and places to explore psychedelic therapy with someone you connect with.

 When seeking a psychedelic therapist, it can be hard to know what to look for.
 Between legal concerns, ethical considerations, and conflicting information, psychedelic therapy is difficult to access in the United States.

 When you are seeking a therapist who specializes in psychedelic techniques, explore your different possible options before making a decision.
 Don’t feel pressured to settle for a therapist you feel uncomfortable with, even if it takes time to find one that you connect with.

 If you need personalized help in selecting the perfect therapist to fit your needs, we encourage you to reach out to us today.
 Alternatively, we offer trip sitting services in decriminalized areas.
 These trip sitting experiences custom tailored to your needs.
 We can also help you prepare for your psychedelic experience and integrate the insights to make lasting change in your life.
-Simply book a free discovery call with us today to get started.
+Simply book a discovery call with us today to get started.